EricDupertuis/4chanjs/readme.md

     -e : specify a file format you don't want to download (ex: -e gif) --noanimation : doesn't download gifs and webms
     -u : url of the thread
+    -m : Specify file system permissions (ex: -e 777) 755 will be used by default

 ## Example